 Every day, for one minute, Minute/Year adds a new layer.
 The daily process goes like this: the sound that is occurring in a single ordinary living room space, during a single minute, is recorded.
 But, simultaneously, the previous day’s recording – of the sound of the same space 24 hours before – is played back into the space.
 So, each recording includes its predecessor, which includes its predecessor in turn, and so on, in a potentially infinite regression.

-The space in which the piece occurs alters each year (in 2016, it was a room in a private apartment; in 2017, it is in Lütticher 5, an artist space and kitchen in another shared living space in Berlin, Germany).
+The space in which the piece occurs alters each year (Currently it is in Ladenkino, Berlin.
+In 2016, it was a room in a private apartment; in 2017, it was in Lütticher 5, an shared artist project and living space in Berlin).

 Through this process, Minute/Year creates an accumulating archive of sounds and images, each one building on the ones that have come before.
 The sounds of daily life – of activities, large and small – become material for a layered index, which develops, mutates and degrades over time.